harryho/blog-hugo/content/cloud/aws-note-03-vpc-3.md

 * Must enable DNS resolution in your VPC, or if you're using your own DNS server, ensure that DNS requests to the required service (such as Amazon S3) are resolved correctly to the IP addresses maintained by AWS.

+### Endpoint Service

+#### Steps to the connections

+* Create a Network Load Balancer for your application in your VPC and configure it for each subnet (Availability Zone) in which the service should be available.
+* Create a VPC endpoint service configuration and specify your Network Load Balancer.
+* Grant permissions to specific service consumers (AWS accounts, IAM users, and IAM roles) to create a connection to your endpoint service.
+* A service consumer that has been granted permissions creates an interface endpoint to your service, optionally in each Availability Zone in which you configured your service.
+* To activate the connection, accept the interface endpoint connection request.
+By default, connection requests must be manually accepted.
+However, you can configure the acceptance settings for your endpoint service so that any connection requests are automatically accepted.
+* To help achieve high availability for service consumers that use zonal DNS hostnames to access the service, you can enable cross-zone load balancing.
+Cross-zone load balancing enables the load balancer to distribute traffic across the registered targets in all enabled Availability Zones.

+#### Endpoint Service DNS Names

+AWS generates endpoint-specific DNS hostnames that you can use to communicate with the service.
+These names include the VPC endpoint ID, the Availability Zone name and Region Name, for example, vpce-1234-abcdev-us-east-1.vpce-svc-123345.us-east-1.vpce.amazonaws.com.
+By default, your consumers access the service with that DNS name and usually need to modify the application configuration.

+#### Endpoint Service Limitations

+* An endpoint service supports IPv4 traffic over TCP only.
+* Service consumers can use the endpoint-specific DNS hostnames to access the endpoint service, or the private DNS name.
+* If an endpoint service is associated with multiple Network Load Balancers, then for a specific Availability Zone, an interface endpoint establishes a connection with *one load balancer only.
+* For the endpoint service, the associated Network Load Balancer can support 55,000 simultaneous connections or about 55,000 connections per minute to each unique *target (IP address and port).
+* Availability Zones in your account might not map to the same locations as Availability Zones in another account.
+* Review the service-specific limits for your endpoint service.

 #### VPC Endpoint Policies

 A VPC endpoint policy is an IAM resource policy that you attach to an endpoint when you create or modify the endpoint.
 If you do not attach a policy when you create an endpoint, AWS attaches a default policy for you that allows full access to the service.

 ### VPC Peering